underd0se/cakeqos-merlin/README.md

-This is a fork of [CakeQos-Merlin](https://github.com/ttgapers/cakeqos-merlin) for testing purposes.
+This is a fork of [CakeQos-Merlin](https://github.com/ttgapers/cakeqos-merlin) for testing purposes on RT-AX58U/AX3000.

 Install